cocos/cocos-docs/en/editor/publish/debug-jsb.md

 cocos2d::log(".lldbinit ---- \n%s\n", se::ScriptEngine::getInstance()->getCurrentStackTrace().c_str())
 ```

-For more information on the usage of `target stop-hook`, please refer to the documentation: <https://lldb.llvm.org/use/map.html#examining-variables>
+For more information on the usage of `target stop-hook`, please refer to the [Examining Variables](https://lldb.llvm.org/use/map.html#examining-variables) documentation.

 However, this approach has an obvious drawback: it works for **all projects** and will result in an error if the corresponding symbol does not exist for other projects.